nexxai/LGTVMessenger/README.md

 ## Instructions

+### The first time

 1. Run `composer install`, `npm install`, and `npm run build`
 2. Run `php artisan lg:first-time`
 3. Open the newly created `.env` file, and update the `APP_URL` fields to appropriate values
 4. Point your web server's root directory to the `/public` folder in this distribution.

 If you ever need to add another TV to the list, you can run `php artisan lg:add` and follow the prompts

+### Updating

+Just run `php artisan lg:update` and that will pull the latest version of the repo down, along with rebuilding all of the JS/CSS assets.

 ## Precanned Messages